Who’s at Fault at an Intersection Accident?

 • Though not that uncommon, missing or malfunctioning traffic lights can cause enough confusion that may lead to a collision at an intersection.
 When traffic signals malfunction, it can wreak havoc on normal intersection traffic flow.
 Malfunctioning traffic signal lights can be caused by natural means—lightning may cause a power surge, or high winds may down wires that cut electricity.
 Downed traffic signals can be caused by wear and tear or maintenance issues, and sometimes vandalism.
 When traffic signals blackout or malfunction by natural means, the individual drivers need to navigate the intersection with caution and proceed as if they are at a four-way stop sign.
 Failing to do so can lead to a car accident.

 With multiple drivers entering and exiting in different directions, negotiating intersections can be difficult for many reasons.
-When accidents happen at intersections, it is a result of drivers making mistakes or miscalculations.
+When accidents happen at intersections, it is caused by drivers making mistakes or miscalculations.
 Determining who’s at fault at an intersection accident will focus on determining which driver caused the accident by making a driving error.

 If you’re injured at an intersection as a result of driver negligence, contact the car accident lawyers at Hardy Wolf & Downing for a free consultation.
 For nearly forty years, the attorneys at Hardy Wolf & Downing have helped the injured, and their loved ones receive just compensation for injuries sustained in car accidents.